srinivaskamsani/RancherDeploy/README.md

 | -e, --env      | Set environment variables                 | No       |
 | -l, --label    | set meta data on a container              | No       |

+## Troubleshooting

+This script was developed against the v2-beta api and Rancher V1.6.2.
+No other versions were tested.
+If any error occur, verify the version of Rancher and the API.

+Usual errors related to network issues could occur.